38 Dogs Were Removed From The Home Of The Coachella Woman Arrested For Throwing Puppies Into A Dumpster

 In a security video released on Friday, a woman authorities now say is Culwell is seen driving a white Jeep up to the dumpster of a local auto parts store.
 She quickly chucks a plastic bag with the puppies inside into a heap of trash.

-A man named John, whom officials described as transient, was in the area and was rummaging through the dumpsters shortly after when he came across the bag of puppies and brought them into the auto parts store.
-An employee then alerted animal services.
+A man named John, whom officials described as a person who is homeless, was in the area and rummaging through dumpsters shortly after.
+He came across the bag of puppies and brought them into the auto parts store.
+An employee then alerted Riverside County Animal Services.

-Welsh told BuzzFeed News had the man not discover the puppies within a 15-minute window, "those dogs are dead," he said.
+Welsh told BuzzFeed News that had the man not discovered the puppies within a 15-minute window, "those dogs are dead," he said.
 "That guy is a hero in our mind."

 Culwell was transported to a jail in Indio, California.
 She currently faces up to seven felony counts of animal cruelty.